mapeditor/tiled/docs/reference/scripting.rst

     Writes *data* into the file at the current position.

 BinaryFile.commit() : void
-    Commits all written data to disk.
+    Commits all written data to disk and closes the file.
 Should be called when writing to files in WriteOnly mode.
 Failing to call this function will result in cancelling the operation, unless safe writing to files is disabled.

 BinaryFile.close() : void
     Closes the file.
 It is recommended to always call this function as soon as